Pahang: Tourism

 Peninsular Malaysia's highest peak, Mount Tahan, can be accessed via Pahang.
 Pahang also contains three of Peninsular Malaysia's major hill stations, at Cameron Highlands, Fraser's Hill and Genting Highlands.
 Each has been developed on a different concept.
 Cameron Highlands is famous for its sprawling tea plantations, butterflies, strawberries and honey bee farms.
 Fraser's Hill is one of Malaysia's few pristine forests, with a high level of biodiversity.
 It is one of Malaysia's premier locations for bird-watching.
 While Genting Highlands is famous for its cool & breezy weather with indoor & outdoor theme park, state of the art entertainment centre, five-star hotels and home of the only casino in Malaysia.

 Taman Negara is the most frequented lowland forest reserve.
-It boasts as one of the oldest rainforests in the world, estimated at 130 million years old.
+It has one of the oldest rainforests in the world, estimated at 130 million years old.
 Kenong Rimba Park near Kuala Lipis is another forest reserve retained as an alternative support to Taman Negara.
-Another notable forest reserve, the Endau-Rompin National Park is being aggressively promoted by Pahang State Government as the other important ecotourism site.
+Another notable forest reserve, the Endau-Rompin National Park is being promoted by the Government of Pahang as another important ecotourism site.
 Located within Pahang's large lowland forest is Krau Wildlife Reserve that contains Seladang breeding station at Jenderak as well as Elephant conservation centre at Kuala Gandah.
 The Pahang River is another tourism asset.
 The upper reaches of some of its tributaries is suitable for water sports like canoeing and whitewater rafting.
 Many waterfalls are accessible to the public especially in recreational forests.
 Famous waterfalls include Sungai Pandan Waterfall and Berkelah Falls.
 Bera Lake and Chini Lake are important and rare examples of natural lakes in Malaysia.